Japan Foundation: Asian Cartoon Art Exhibition

 From 1995 onward regularly inviting leading cartoonists from various Asian countries to conduct Asian Cartoon Exhibition and Conference at The Japan Foundation Asia Center, Tokyo as an annual event.
-Later on the same exhibition travels to the various Asian counties.
+Later on the same exhibition travels to the various Asian countries.
 In the process, it has employed the friendly medium of cartoons for introducing Asian societies to those who would like to know more about them and appreciate people other than their own kind.